AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/create-spa.md

 * **Dynamic Rendering** - All rendering should be dynamic.
 * **Dynamic Routing** - The SPA is responsible for the routing and AEM listens to it and fetches based on it.
 Any routing should be dynamic as well.

-See the document [Developing SPAs for AEM](/help/implementing/developing/hybrid/developing.md) for more guidelines on how to develop SPAs for AEM.
+For a full description of how AEM handles SPAs, see the [additional resources](#additional-resources) section for links to more in-dept documentation.

 ## The AEM SPA Editor {#aem-spa-editor}